 By the end of this training, participants will be able to:

-Optimize Jenkins for enterprise-level software initiatives within the government context.
+- Optimize Jenkins for enterprise-level software projects.

 By the end of this training, participants will be able to:

-Construct a CI system tailored for government Java applications.
+- Construct a CI system tailored for government Java applications.

 By the end of this training, participants will be able to:

-Understand the principles of continuous integration and continuous delivery (CI/CD) in a public sector context.
+- Understand the principles of continuous integration and continuous delivery (CI/CD) for government.

-Install and configure Jenkins to support software automation practices.
+- Install and configure Jenkins to support software automation in a public sector environment.

-SonarQube is a platform for continuous inspection of code quality and security through static analysis and developer-focused reporting.
+SonarQube is a platform designed for continuous inspection of code quality and security through static analysis and developer-focused reporting.

 By the end of this training, participants will be able to: